NWuensche/DZoneAndroidApp/README.md

 # DZone Greeting Android App

-This is the app build for the guide 'Automated Android Testing With Kotlin'
+This is the app built for the DZone guide 'Automated Android Testing With Kotlin'